18F/handbook/_pages/policies/tech-policies/password-requirements.md

 ## Requirements for passwords

-As you set up your 18F accounts and devices, we have three requirements for making passwords that reduce security risks: use a password manager, use unique passwords, and use stronger passwords.
+As you set up your TTS accounts and devices, we have three requirements for making passwords that reduce security risks: use a password manager, use unique passwords, and use stronger passwords.

 ### 1. Use a password manager